 AFTRA Approves New Contract For Game Voice Actors

-The American Federation of Television and Radio Artists has approved a new, three-and-a-half year contract covering video game voice recording work, including a first-of-its-kind fee for games made available on cloud gaming services.
+The American Federation of Television and Radio Artists has approved a new, three-and-a-half year contract covering video game voice acting work, including a new fee for games sold on cloud gaming services.